 A customer journey map is a very simple idea: a diagram that illustrates the steps your customer(s) go through in engaging with your company, whether it be a product, an online experience, retail experience, or a service, or any combination.
 The more touchpoints you have, the more complicated — but necessary — such a map becomes.
 Sometimes customer journey maps are "cradle to grave," looking at the entire arc of engagement.
 Here, for example, is a customer journey timeline that includes first engaging with a customer (perhaps with advertising or in a store), buying the product or service, using it, sharing about the experience with others (in person or online), and then finishing the journey by upgrading, replacing, or choosing a competitor (re-starting the journey with another company): At other times, journey maps are used to look at very specific customer-company interactions.
-By way of example, let's look at a customer journey that doesn't work well: home theater.
+By way of example, let's look at a customer journey that doesn't work well: home theatre.

-"For HD and Blue Ray DVD HDMI audio I do not understand if any post processing is done on the 5.1 Lossless PCM channels from these players.
+"For HD and Blue Ray DVD HDMI audio, I do not understand if any post-processing is done on the 5.1 Lossless PCM channels from these players.
 Will DD PLIIx or THX 7.1 apply to these?
 What are the limitations?"

 Don't worry if you have no idea what this means — you shouldn't have to.
 There is no good reason why a layperson just wanting to watch movies at home should be exposed to such complexity and jargon.
-Yet in home theater, such confusion is rampant.
-It's a bad sign when there are numerous forums for customers to help each other out, as is the case in home theater, since it means that the manufacturers have utterly failed in creating a comprehensive customer experience.
+Yet in home theatre, such confusion is rampant.
+It's a bad sign when there are numerous forums for customers to help each other out, as is the case in home theatre since it means that the manufacturers have utterly failed in creating a comprehensive customer experience.
 But it's also an opportunity for smart companies: retailer Best Buy bought service start-up Geek Squad to solve exactly this type of problem.